-As required by GO 174, Table 1 below summarizes completed and past due inspections for the 2021 calendar year.
+As required by GO 174, Table 1 below summarizes completed and past due inspections for the 2022 calendar year.
 The data presented in Table 1 is a point-in-time reporting of inspections and, as of the date of submittal to the Commission, is based on the

-In 2021, PG&E completed a total of 6,755 substation inspections on-time with none past due within the full PG&E service territory; this number includes substations under the control of the California Independent System Operator (CAISO).
-PG&E was planning to exclude all CAISO controlled substations in the 2021 GO 174 Annual Report; however, CAISO jurisdiction is monitored at the equipment level per the approved Transmission Rating Registry (TRR), which may cause misinterpretations when summarizing at the substation facility level.
-To be comprehensive and fully transparent, PG&E determined we would not be excluding any substation from the GO 174 Annual Report at this time.
+In 2022, PG&E completed a total of 6,869 substation inspections on-time with none past due within the full PG&E service territory; this number includes substations under the control of the California Independent System Operator (CAISO).

-Table 1 - 2021 Substation Inspection Summary
+Table 1 - 2022 Substation Inspection Summary